miNKota666/plotly_education_guide_with_examples/README.md

 # Plotly education guide with examples
 This repo was made during my education process.
-I'm using it as reference and sometimes it can be useful.
+I use it as reference and sometimes it can be useful.
 ------

 I splited all data in several notebooks with plots names like: